Meter Maid

 How do you enter in the vehicle info?
 Is it scanned in or do you manually key it in?

-Asked by jl about 11 years ago
+Asked by jl over 11 years ago

 We manually have to key in the information.
 License plate, make of the vehicle, and the val tag expiry are all entered this way.